 Inventory is recorded for custom manufacturing of products for specific customers, including manufacturing under supply agreements.
 Raw materials include inventory of manufacturing supplies.
 Work in process includes manufacturing supplies, direct and indirect labor, contracted manufacturing and testing, and allocated manufacturing overhead for custom manufacturing in process at the end of the period.
-There are no finished goods since once the custom manufacturing is complete, products are shipped to the customer and removed from inventory.
+Finished goods include custom manufactured products that are complete, but not yet shipped to the customers.